devhawala/dwarf/readme.md

 and display a hint when the mouse stays a while over them.

 The _Insert_ button opens the file selection dialog for the floppy image file to load.
-Virtual floppy files must have have an extension `.imd` or `.dmk` for loading a legacy floppy image or any extension but a size of 1440 KiB = 1.474.560 bytes to be accepted in the file selection dialog for "inserting" the floppy.
+Virtual floppy files must have have an extension `.imd` or `.dmk` for loading a 6085 or 8010 floppy image or any extension but a size of 1440 KiB = 1.474.560 bytes to be accepted in the file selection dialog for "inserting" the floppy.
 If the _R/O_ checkbox is checked, the floppy will be loaded in read-only mode, rejecting any attempts to modify the diskette.